Regional 1 Midlands: Final league table

+Green background is the promotion place.
+Blue background is the play-off place.
+Pink background are relegation places.
+Updated: 27 April 2016 Source: "National League 3 Midlands".
+England Rugby.
+Archived from the original on 10 March 2015.
+Retrieved 27 December 2014.

 Promotion play-off

 Each season, the runners-up in the National League 3 Midland, and National League 3 North participate in a play-off for promotion to National League 2 North.
 The team with the best playing record, in this case Hinckley, host the match and they beat their opponents Wirral 33 – 20.